lucasjellema/brightspots-whitespots-webapp/Architecture.md

 2. Data can be loaded from either:
    - Local file: `data/brightspots.json` (default)
    - Remote URL: Specified via the `parDataFile` query parameter
+3. The application supports two data formats:
+   - Legacy format: A simple array of survey records
+   - Enhanced format: An object with `surveyData` and `themeAssessments` properties
+4. The application checks for specialized modes:
+   - Admin mode: Activated via `adminMode=yes` parameter for full editing capabilities
+   - UUID mode: Activated via `uuid=[id]` parameter for company-specific editing
-3. The loaded data is stored in memory within the `dataService.js` module
+5. The loaded data is stored in memory within the `dataService.js` module
+6. Theme data is loaded from `data/main-themes.json` when required
-4. Each tab module requests specific data from the data service when activated
+7. Each tab module requests specific data from the data service when activated
+8. If in UUID mode, the application automatically navigates to the Companies tab and selects the company associated with that record ID

 ### State Management